resourcium/resourcium.github.io/content/testing/index.md

 #### Integration testing

-We wrote integreation tests and used the front-end testing tool 'Cypress' to find bugs in our application.
+We wrote integration tests and used the front-end testing tool 'Cypress' to find bugs in our application.
 Cypress allowed us to stimulate tests as if a user is operating on the web app with the ability to see screenshots for each step.
 Cypress allowed us to write a customised  'login' commands which made writing our tests easier.

-In total, we wrote 8 integreation tests aggregating to 42 test cases, testing the individual functionality as well as the User Interface of the app as a whole.
+In total, we wrote 8 integration tests aggregating to 42 test cases, testing the individual functionality as well as the User Interface of the app as a whole.

 ##### Integration tests